-“our”) are committed to protecting and respecting your privacy.
+“our”) is committed to protecting and respecting your privacy.

-For the purposes of data protection legislation, we are the data controller and we will process
+For the purposes of European and UK data protection legislation, we are the data controller and

-your personal data in accordance with the General Data Protection Regulation (EU) 2016/679 and
+we will process your personal data in accordance with the General Data Protection Regulation (EU)

 We may collect and process personal data about you in the following circumstances:

-when you complete forms on our website at www.wrenkitchens.com (
+when you complete forms on our website, www.wrenkitchens.com (

 whenever you provide information to us when reporting a problem with our Website, making